jchavez443/edc-ws/README.md

 #### shared
 The shared property is any JSON object.
 It is inteded to be used as a property that a `chain of events` share in common.

-When an event is `triggered` by a `cause` then it SHOULD set the `trigger` to the `cause.id` and copy the `cause.shared` data to the `new event`.
+When an event is `triggered` by a `cause` then it SHOULD set the `trigger` to the `cause.id` and copy the `cause.shared` data to the `new event.shared`.
 The shared data is not immutable and can evolve.

-Examples would include a connectionId that events share incommon, a callId for a phone call, a survey id, or start time or a `chain of events`.
+Examples would include a connection-Id that events share incommon, a call-Id for a phone call, a survey-Id, or a start time for a `chain of events`.

 ```json
 A --> B